 How to apply for student loan forgiveness under Biden's new plan

-President Biden made a massive student loan debt relief announcement on Wednesday, revealing he's canceling up to $20,000 in student loan debt for millions of Americans.
+President Biden recently made a massive student loan debt relief announcement, revealing he's canceling up to $20,000 in student loan debt for millions of Americans.
 In fact, nearly 20 million people will be eligible to have their debt fully canceled under the new plan, Mr. Biden said.

 "An entire generation is now saddled with unsustainable debt in exchange for an attempt at least at a college degree.
 The burden is so heavy that even if you graduate, you may not have access to the middle-class life that the college degree once provided," said Mr. Biden as he outlined the plan that affects the roughly 43 million federal student loan borrowers.

-He also extended the student loan payment freeze through the end of the year.
+Mr. Biden also announced an additional extension of the federal student loan payment pause through December 31, 2022 (payments resume in January).

-However, this loan forgiveness does not apply to private student loan borrowers who account for an estimated 8% of total outstanding student loan debt in the U.S., according to a 2021 report from MeasureOne.
+However, the loan forgiveness element does not apply to private student loan borrowers who account for an estimated 8% of total outstanding student loan debt in the U.S., according to a 2021 report from MeasureOne.
 If you fall within this category, then you may want to consider exploring some other ways to save money such as a student loan refinance.
 See what private lenders have to offer.

 - Who qualifies for student loan forgiveness?